tomek-he-him/tidy-type/Readme.md

 * top and bottom padding
 * top and bottom margins

-All the rest is up to you or up to the framework you're using.
+All the rest is up to you or up to the framework you’re using.